Faculty Academic Progress Committee Procedures

 Academic year: means the teaching periods with results ordinarily released in the current calendar year

-APC: means the Academic Progress Committee constituted by a faculty board under section 4 of Statute 6.2.
+APC: means the Academic Progress Committee constituted by the Dean of a faculty under section 4 of Statute 6.2.
 Each faculty may have one or more Academic Progress Committee.

 APC Hearing: means a hearing conducted by an APC whether or not a student concerned is in attendance.

 APC Trigger: means the criteria that justify referral to an APC whether or not a student concerned is in attendance.

 Bias: refers to a reasonable perception of bias on the part of an APC member.
 Such a reasonable perception can exist where the person has a closed mind to the student's circumstances or has pre-judged the case or is influenced by personal factors in deciding the student's case.

 Details of Hearing Letter: means the letter that provides a student with the time, date and venue of an APC Hearing which they may attend.

 Deemed delivery date: means the date a notice is treated as having been delivered to the student by post after applying normal delivery times advised by the organisation delivering the notice.
 This anticipates a student regularly checks their mail.
 Any failure by the student to check their mail does not alter the deemed delivery date.